EarthEngineering/earthbox/README.md

   }
 };
 ```

-Starting from TronBox 2.1.9, if you are connecting to the same host for full and solidity nodes, and event server, you can set just `fullHost`:
+Starting from EARTHBox 2.1.9, if you are connecting to the same host for full and solidity nodes, and event server, you can set just `fullHost`:

 ```
 module.exports = {
   networks: {